 Q: OK, what makes you so special mister “producer”?

-I grew up speaking 3 languages and come from a very cosmopolitan and multicultural family; along the way I picked up the basics of a few other languages.
+A: I grew up speaking 3 languages and come from a very cosmopolitan and multicultural family; along the way I picked up the basics of a few other languages.
 I have a very good understanding of how people think and behave based on cultural upbringing.
-From a social aspect, I have had to deal with people of all walks of lifes.
+From a social aspect, I have had to deal with people of all walks of life.
 I am deeply fascinated by psychology which I believe is the key to transmitting knowledge.
 I firmly believe that learning music is like learning a language and immersing oneself in a culture.
 I find this analogy to be very true; sometimes, a language is more than just words.
 Culture plays a big part in a language; words and phrases change meanings between regions; accents and inflections change as well.
 I learned to speak English by watching American TV shows as a child.
 Quite frankly, I know very little about the rules of the English language, but I think you (if I may be so bold) would agree that my English is more than acceptable; is it not?
 All this from watching TV!
 I grew up in a French city whose culture is different from that of France’s but I went to school under the French (from France) system.
 As such, I grew up learning both idioms, and acquired the skill to hear the tonal inflections between the accents.
-I also grew up speaking an asian language with multiple tones.
+I also grew up speaking an Asian language with multiple tones.
 All this came in handy when I was learning to play music.